More Modified CrossFit Routines

 5 rounds for max reps.

 Strict pull-ups or chin-ups are substituted for kipping pull-ups, otherwise no change.
 Dips may be substituted for bench press.
 While some HITers may argue there is no point to multiple sets, keep in mind the emphasis is on metabolic conditioning rather than strength or hypertrophy.
 While most research shows no significant difference between single and multiple sets for increasing muscular strength or size, volume is an important factor where metabolic conditioning is concerned.
-At 10 sets the total volume of the workout is not excessive for this purpose.
+At ten sets the total volume of the workout is not excessive for this purpose.

 Ellington Darden’s Metabolic Conditioning Routine